fenixkz/rl_journey/Lesson-3/theory.md

 Q^*(s_t, a_t) = r_{t+1} + \gamma \max_{a'} Q(s_{t+1}, a'; \theta_t)
 $$

 So, our network tries to make the estimate of $Q(s_t, a_t)$ closer to $Q^*(s_t, a_t)$.
 But look carefully at the equation of $Q^*(s_t, a_t)$, to calculate this value we are using the estimates of the **same** network but of the next state: $\max_{a'} Q(s_{t+1}, a'; \theta_t)$.
 The neural network is not that all-mighty, changing params to better estimate $Q(s_t, a_t)$ will affect estimation of $Q(s_{t+1}, a^*)$.
+So, the network is trying to move $Q(s_t, a_t)$ to its target value, but the target value also moved.
+On the next iteration, it tries again to move its estimate toward another target and this target also moved.
-It is like a dog chasing its own tail.
-If you question why we were not seeing this issue in Q-learning, the explanation is simple.
-Changing one entry in the table does not affect another entry, but when we are using the same network for both estimates, then we are screwed.
+It is basically like a dog chasing its own tail.
+We did not seen this issue when we were studying Q-learning, simply because changing one entry in the table does not affect another entry, they are independent.
+But when we are using the same network for both estimates, then we are screwed.

 So, we have two problems that require innovation.
-The first problem was actually easily solved, instead of immediately updating the neural network with newly gathered `<s, a, r, s'>` sample we instead store it in memory.
-After enough samples are collected, we are going to sample a random batch of experience and update the network on this random batch.
+The first problem was actually easily solved, instead of immediately updating the neural network with newly gathered `<s, a, r, s'>` sample we instead store it in some sort of memory.
+After enough samples are collected, we are going to sample a random batch of experience from this memory and update the network on this random batch.
 This way we are not learning from consecutive samples, but from the random samples of our experience.
 This destroys the temporal correlation and solves our problem.
 That storing the experience approach was called **Replay Buffer**.
 In practice it is often implemented as a double-ended queue of some maximum size N to keep only the last N samples.
 Also, by sampling a batch we are doing mini-batch gradient descent which was shown as an improvement over full-batch gradient descent.

 The second problem required a bit more work, but still the solution was simple.
-The main idea behind the solution was that instead of having one network for two estimates, we will have two networks, one for each estimate.
-The first network estimates $Q(s_t, a_t)$ and the second network estimates $Q(s_{t+1}, a^*)$.
-So, basically we decouple the correlation between online estimate $Q(s_t, a_t)$ and target estimate $Q(s_{t+1}, a^*)$.
-This decoupling stabilizes training.
-In practice, the first network is called an online network and the second is called a target network.
-Both of them have exactly the same architecture.
-During the update, we are updating only the weights of the online network and do not change the target network.
-But to keep the target estimates up-to-date, we periodically copy weights from the online to the target network.
+The main idea was to make the target estimate $Q(s_{t+1}, a)$ static, but at the same time very close to our best estimate.
+So, naturally it could be solved by making a separate network that only estimates these next state's Q-values.
+By doign so we decouple the correlation between $Q(s_{t}, a)$ and $Q(s_{t+1}, a)$ estimates.
+That's great, right?
+But how then this separate network learns?
+How does it improve its estimates of $Q(s_{t+1}, a)$, because if it does not improve then our main network is trying to move towards some incorrect values?

+Well, the problem is that we cannot make this separate network learnable, i.e. also update its weight and biases the same way we update the main network's parameters.
+Because we would come back to our original problem.
+The smart solution is that once every period (let's say 100 steps) we just copy weights from the main network!
+Of course to copy the weights the second network must have exactly the same architecture as the main network.
+Think about it, the main network has already updated several times its estimates, so it is way ahead.
+By copying we make the second network up-to-date with the main network and at the same time we are making the target estimates static!
+And this is what we originally wanted!
+Basically, we are replacing one Deep Q-Network with two twins.
+In the literature the main network is called "online" and the second network is called "target".

 And that's it, these two innovations resulted in a beautiful paper that was able to learn how to play a variety of Atari games just from pixels!
 There was no pre-defined policy of how to act when someone is shooting the agent, it learned how to interpret the pixels into Q-values to make the best move!
 In some games the agent could even surpass humans!